Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M675: Find center of cavity

 This code is intended to find the center of a cavity that can be measured using the configured axis endstop.
-It probes towards the minimum end of the specified axis to find one side of the cavity, backs off a little, and then pprobes towars the maximum end of the specified axis to finds the other side.
+It probes towards the minimum end of the specified axis to find one side of the cavity, backs off a little, and then probes towards the maximum end of the same axis to find the other side.

 ### Parameters